togakangaroo/togakangaroo.github.io/_posts/2019-10-23-dominos-v-robles.md

 Domino's argues that no, the ADA does not apply to their or any website.
 See the language of the ADA - which passed in the same year as the Web was born - is largely over physical locations and there are indeed a smattering of rulings that may support this.

 The court here points out that the issue is over *services of a place* not *services in a place*.
 Does that sound like weird, pedantic minutiae?
 Sure.
+But it is not limited to this case as I've seen that exact phrasing reference over and over.
+It seems more a cutesy manner of highlighting responsibilities then some sort of verbal gymnastics to get the law to fit.